nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 For example:
-Let's say you executed `make Rojak` on 23:59 hours yesterday.
+Let's say you executed `make recipe Rojak` on 23:59 hours yesterday.
 If you enter `stats recipe` you will not see `Rojak` listed in the statistics box.

 If you enter `stats recipe /before 2020-02-13` into the command box, all recipes made prior to 2020-02-13 will be listed in the Statistics box.